robertvunabandi/guide-on-mitopenid/README.md

 **What if I do not have an `./src/app.js` file?**

 We assumed that you have it!
 Otherwise, how did you even get to this step?
-Some people name it `./src/index.js` instead of `./src/app.js`.
+Some people name the file `./src/index.js` instead of `./src/app.js`.

-Now, if you run `npm start`, your app (in theory) should be able to run and provide authentication with MIT OpenID.
+Anyway: Now, if you run `npm start`, your app (in theory) should be able to run and provide authentication with MIT OpenID.

-## Following the Passport documentation
+## FOLLOWING THE `PassportJS` DOCUMENTATION

 How did I know how to use `passport` for this?
 I simply went on [passport](http://www.passportjs.org/docs/) and clicked on the `Oauth` section.
 I also copied a bit from [Catbook](https://github.com/mit6148-workshops/catbook).

 For `morgan`, I simply went on [morgan npm](https://www.npmjs.com/package/morgan)'s guide.
 This guide is very straightforward.

-## Understand how OAuth2.0 Work
+## UNDERSTANDING HOW `OAuth2.0` WORKS

 Below is simply a compiled list of links that helped me understand how OAuth2.0 works.
 It's valuable that this makes sense because you can better understand what the code is doing and easily integrate other authentication methods (e.g. Google, Twitter, etc) into your app.

-### Guides that assume little background
+### Guides That Assume Little Background

 I recommend reading / watching from many sources.
 That gives many different perspectives to understanding how OAuth2.0 works with.
 I tried to put the links below in order of low assumptions to some assumptions.